-We have audited the accompanying modified cash basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Talcott Free Library District of Rockton, Illinois, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying modified cash basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Talcott Free Library District (the District), Illinois, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Talcott Free Library District of Rockton, Illinois, as of June 30, 2023, and the respective changes in financial position for the year then ended in accordance with the modified cash basis of accounting as described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective modified cash basis financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Talcott Free Library District, Illinois, as of June 30, 2024, and the respective changes in financial position for the year then ended in accordance with the modified cash basis of accounting as described in Note 1.